stefanspringer1/swift-package-manager/Documentation/PackageRegistry/PackageRegistryUsage.md

 ##### Package manifest(s)

-`Package.swift` and version-specific manifests are individually signed.
+`Composition.swift` and version-specific manifests are individually signed.
 The signature is embedded in the corresponding manifest file.
 The source archive is generated and signed **after** manifest signing.